 The S6 Pure has pretty much the same specifications as the S6, so if you’re considering between the two, just pick whichever is cheaper to save some money.
 They use the same 5,200mAh battery with the total runtime of about 3 hours; It is enough to clean my whole house and in case the battery is running out, the robot will return to the charging dock and continue the cleaning session when it has enough power.

-The best feature of the robot is the high-precision laser range finder which can create an accurate layout of my house.
-After cleaning for the first time, the map is saved and I can choose a specific zone to clean next time.
+The best feature of the robot is the high-precision laser range finder (LiDAR) which can create an accurate layout of my house.
+After cleaning for the first time, the map is saved and I can choose a specific zone or room to clean next time.
 Besides, I can also create invisible walls or borders to separate rooms.
 The robot always knows how to plan an efficient route to clean the whole floor in a shortest period of time.

 - High performance